Exploring the Alphabet of English Idioms: A Journey through ‘N’

 Justifications:

 This is an idiom because it refers to something that is exciting or remarkable for a very short period of time.
-The phrase uses "nine days" metaphorically to represent a brief but intense period, not a literal event lasting nine days.
+The idiom uses "nine days" metaphorically to represent a brief but intense period, not a literal event lasting nine days.

 Origin: